davidrenz60/trello_clone/README.md

 ### Methods

-* Express backend with RESTful API
+* Express backend with RESTful API for cards, lists, comments, notifications, and labels
 * Backbone
 * JQuery-UI used for drag and drop features and datepicker
 * Handlebars templates